Learning and Education in Digital Environments

 ADVICES WHEN DEVELOPING ACTION PLANS

-Description of the situation/event – what and which people the case concerns (course of events)
+Description of the situation/conditions, who the case concerns and sequence of events.

 SOME RELEVANT SOURCES: